 If you don’t already have incentive programs in place, now is a good time to implement them.
 For those who don’t know, an incentive program is a “formal scheme used to promote or encourage specific actions or behavior by a specific group of people during a defined period of time,” says Wikipedia.
 You can even have multiple such programs going at once.

-Such programs can multiply engagement, leading to stronger results.
+Such workforce training programs can multiply engagement, leading to stronger results.
 Technology can make the implementation of such programs quite easy through the set of modernizing processes, operations, and practices known as digital transformation.
 For context, Rallyware’s technology has an incentives and recognition suite that results in better consistent results.
-As an example, in 2021’s Rallyware Incentives and Recognition Report, we found that more-engaged users had 2.1x higher sales than less engaged.
+As an example, in our Rallyware Incentives and Recognition Report, we found that more-engaged users had 2.1x higher sales than less engaged.
 That’s a twofold increase.
 A major win.

 2. Offer Weekly Contests

 These contests can be related to vacation-taking, so that folks in the field know their productivity is related to their relaxation.
 They can relate to winning “swag,” like pens and tote bags.
 Or they can relate to finishing onboarding, which when implemented the right way, should help to drive performance.
 Creating this connection builds a crucial link between performance and pleasure.
 That’s crucial to driving engagement.
 And more engaged sales force members are more productive, more effective, stay longer.
 That’s going to hit some of your core KPIs.